ec-benchmark-organizers/ec-benchmark/joint-paper/joint-paper-outline.md

 This document serves as a proposal for the structure and content of the joint paper that is planned to contain the results of the benchmarking exercise on estimating extreme environmental conditions.
 This document shall support us in making decisions on the joint paper during the planned meeting at OMAE 2020.
+If OMAE 2020 is cancelled or postponed we are considering having a video conference instead.

 Meeting time: TBA (ca. 3 hours some time between June 28 – July 3, 2020)
 Meeting location: OMAE 2020, Florida, USA, Room: TBA